 The portal is named after the Dutch scientist Sam de Wolff (1878-1960), because he is one of the greatest heterodox economists that our country has known.
 His pioneering work remains an inspiration for anybody, who outside the beaten tracks searches for ways to describe the economic actions.
 The banner, that decorates the head of the start page, is composed of pictures from the front frieze of the Haus des Lehrers in Berlin, made by Walter Womacka.
 Dictatures can create attractive façades.

-The initiator and editor of the Heterodoxe Gazet Sam de Wolff is Emil Bakkum.
+The initiator and editor of the Holland grumpy De Wolff is Emil Bakkum.
 He is professionally active in the Sociaal Consultatiekantoor, where he holds the position of solicitor and blogger.
-The publication of essays about the political economy, also on a scientific level, as part of his mission.
+The publication of essays about the political economy, also on an academic level, are part of his mission.

 The domain is hosted bij CW3 Hosting.
 The design of the site is not by CW3 Hosting.